openstack/pbr/README.rst

 Introduction
 ============

-oslo.packaging provides a set of default python packaging configuration and behaviors.
+pbr provides a set of default python packaging configuration and behaviors.
 It is implemented as a setup hook for d2to1 which allows us to manipulate the setup.cfg information before it is passed to setup.py.